cdcepi/Flusight-forecast-data/README.md

 ## CDC FluSight Hospitalization Forecasts

-This is the data repository for CDC FluSight hospitalization forecasts.
+This is an **archival data repository** for CDC FluSight hospitalization forecasts submitted during the 2021-2022 and 2022-2023 influenza seasons.
+Please note that submissions for the 2023-2024 season should be submitted the current FluSight repository: **[https://github.com/cdcepi/FluSight-forecast-hub](https://github.com/cdcepi/FluSight-forecast-hub)**.

+## Archive information
 If you are a modeling team interested in submitting forecasts to this project, please visit our [technical README with detailed submission instructions](./data-forecasts/README.md).
 Participating teams provide their
 [forecasts](./data-forecasts/)
 in a [quantile-based format](./data-forecasts/README.md#Data-formatting).